ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If you submit to your **flaw**, your GM might impose a **hindrance** on further actions (see §2.6.1).
 You should not contest this **hindrance** unless the situation is not related to the one which triggered your **flaw** in this instance, or significant time has now passed.

 Your GM may impose a **penalty** against an **ability** if you gain the **victory** against your **flaw** representing your struggle against your inner nature, violating dearly held principles, or letting down dependents.
 This is often true where the GM invokes a flaw from a **keyword**.
-For example, if you had they keyword "Gangster" and decide to inform on a fellow mobster, your GM might invoke the **flaw** of "Code of Silence" even if it is not a breakout under your ability.
-This is particularly appropriate where facts such as the "Code of Silence" have been established in game, even if it is subsumed in your keyword and not a breakout.
-Even if you overcome your **flaw**, and inform on your fellow mobster, the GM might still impose a penalty on use of the **keyword** to interact with your crime family for having breached the "Code of Silence."
+For example, if you had they *keyword** "Gangster" and decide to inform on a fellow mobster, your GM might invoke the **flaw** of "Code of Silence" even if it is not a **breakout** under you **keyword**; this is particularly appropriate where facts such as the "Code of Silence" have been established in game.
+Even if you overcome your **flaw**, and inform on your fellow mobster, the GM might still impose a **penalty** on use of the **keyword** to interact with your crime family for having breached the "Code of Silence."

 Similarly, your GM might give you a **bonus** for acting according to your **flaw**. representing the sacrifices you have made for dependents or a temporary boost from satisfying your inner demons.
 For example, if your superhero "Speedster" goes to see the premiere of his partner's new play, instead of heading to the docks to stop Dr. Squid's shipment of Vibrium, your GM might award you a **bonus** to your relationship to your partner.